『The Animator’s Friend』のカバーアート

 • The Animator's Animations

 The Animator's Friend is hosted by India Lombardi-Bello, an animation educator based in New York City.
-In this new series, India creates a platform where animators get to talk about themselves outside the context of their work.
-A questionnaire format, inspired by the 24 frames per second of animation, allows for lighthearted and unexpected conversation.
+In this series, India creates a platform where animators get to talk about themselves outside the context of their work.
+A questionnaire format, inspired by the 24 frames per second of animation, allows for personal, lighthearted, and unexpected conversation.

 Credits: